mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 }
 ```

 and then started replicating the API calls I was observing in the Network tab.
-This didn't work very well.
+Unfortunately, this didn't work very well.

-In hindsight, I realized the issue had to do priamrily with passing along fresh captcha tokens along with each call I was making (something that I missed initially while working on this).
+In hindsight, I realize now the issue had to do priamrily with passing along fresh captcha tokens along with each call I was making (something that I missed initially while working on this but actually caught, fixed and implemented into my script later on).
 But at any rate, in the moment, I got stuck because _my_ POST requests were not working in the same was as the website's POST reuqests.

-Unsure of how to go on, I did what appeared to be my one remaining option: I opened up the **Sources** tab, prettified the javascript code and started reading.
+Unsure of how to go on, I did what appeared to be my one remaining option: I opened up the **Sources** tab in dev tools, prettified the javascript code and started reading.

 ## Attempt 3: Grokking, then directly calling, the source code

-Reading the application's underlying JS code sucked because the source code was obfuscated!
+Reading the application's underlying JS code sucked because the source code was minified!
+(And therefore to some extent obfuscated)

 ![obfuscated](/dev/img/obfuscated_code.png)